rohitkrishnan24/rohitkrishnan24/README.md

 ## About Me

-I am a San Jose-based data enthusiast with a strong background in Data Analysis and Engineering.
+I am a Chennai based data enthusiast with a strong background in Data Analysis and Engineering.
 I love exploring and extracting meaningful insights from data, and I am skilled in Python, SQL, Spark, and R.

 ## Skills